xebialabs/overthere/README.md

 1. The Kerberos ticket is not accepted by the remote host:

     1. Did you set up the correct service principal names (SPNs) as described in [the section on Kerberos setup for remote hosts](#cifs_host_setup_spn)?
-The hostname is case insenstive, but it has to be the same as the one used as the `address` in the connection options, i.e. a simple hostname or a fully qualified domain name.
+The hostname is case insenstive, but it has to be the same as the one used in the **address** connection options, i.e. a simple hostname or a fully qualified domain name.
 Domain policies may prevent the Windows Management Service from creating the required SPNs.
 See [this blog by LazyJeff](http://fix.lazyjeff.com/2011/02/how-to-fix-winrm-service-failed-to.html) for more information.

     1. Has the reverse DNS of the remote host been set up correctly?
 See [Principal names and DNS](http://web.mit.edu/Kerberos/krb5-devel/doc/admin/princ_dns.html) for more information.
 Please note that the `rdns` option is not available in Java's Kerberos implementation.

 1. The WinRM service is not set up to accept unencrypted traffic.
-Did you execute step #8 of the <a href="#cifs_host_setup_winrm">host setup for WinRM</a>?
+Did you execute step #8 of the [host setup for WinRM](#cifs_host_setup_winrm)?

 1. The user is not allowed to log in.
 Did you uncheck the "User must change password at next logon" checkbox when you created the user in Windows?